Coozila/news/README.md

 ## Project creation

-You can create a new RamsaltMedia project with the following command.
+You can create a new Coozila Media News project with the following command.
 `composer create-project coozila/news:dev-master some-dir --no-interaction`

 ## Update Coozila Media News